Alfie (2004 film): Music

 The music score was composed by Mick Jagger, Dave Stewart and John Powell, featuring 13 original songs and a remake of the original 1966 title song.
 Further songs are by Wyclef Jean and The Isley Brothers.

-For the song "Old Habits Die Hard", Jagger and Stewart won the BFCA Award, the Golden Globe, a Sierra Award and the World Soundtrack Award.
+For the song "Old Habits Die Hard", Jagger and Stewart won the BFCA Award, the Golden Globe, a Sierra Award, and the World Soundtrack Award.

 Reception

 Box office

 Alfie grossed $13,399,812 in the US and $21,750,734 in other countries for a worldwide total of $35,150,546 on a $60 million budget.
-The film opened on November 5, 2004 in the United States and grossed $2,206,738 on the first day.
+The film opened on November 5, 2004, in the United States and grossed $2,206,738 on the first day.
 That weekend, the film was #5 in the box office with $6,218,335 behind The Incredibles' opening weekend, Ray's second, The Grudge's third, and Saw's second.
 When compared to its $60 million budget, Alfie was a box office bomb.

-Critical reception
+Critical response

 Alfie received mixed reviews.
-Based on 155 reviews collected by the film review aggregator Rotten Tomatoes, 48% of critics gave Alfie a positive review, with an average rating of 5.6/10.
-The site's consensus states: "This unnecessary remake wants Alfie to have his cake and eat it, too, but a lack of sexual fizz and a sour performance by Jude Law conspire to deliver audiences a romantic comedy that isn't romantic or funny."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 48% based on 152 reviews, with an average rating of 5.5/10.
+The website's critics consensus reads, "This unnecessary remake wants Alfie to have his cake and eat it, too, but a lack of sexual fizz and a sour performance by Jude Law conspire to deliver audiences a romantic comedy that isn't romantic or funny."
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.